Star Trek Enterprise (ENT) Season 4

 Speaking of clichés, some of them appeared in a different light in this episode.
 A frequent motive in Trek is that coincidentally one of your opponents is on your bridge, and he will help you defeat one of his ships by pointing out a weak spot.
 To my amusement this time it didn't succeed, and I wonder if this was purposely conceived as a parody of the cliché.
 Another thing that didn't work quite as usual was the seductive woman who distracted the guard to escape from the prison.
 The guy was fortunate enough not really to fall for the trick.
 He managed to knock down Shran and put up a good fight against Talas until she could disable him.
 What I almost liked most about the episode was the teaser with Archer and Hoshi rehearsing for their encounter with the Tellarites, who are known for getting into arguments about each and everything.
 It is always nice if she is allowed to say more than a just occasional lines, and it was really funny.

 My principal complaint pertaining to the episode's technology is that the Tellarites would have deserved a new ship and not one of the Arkonians and Xindi-Arboreals to none of which their design may be related.
 The same goes for the Romulan prototype vessel which is essentially the "Flea ship" from VOY: "The Fight" and looks nothing like a Romulan design.
 Something that bothered me too is that it would be impossible to control a ship in real time across many light-years (it was mentioned in the episode that it was far outside their territory).
 Finally, the Romulan city is akin to the one from "Nemesis" but not like the one from TNG and DS9.
-Still, rather than assuming they are moving their capital forth and back, I am content with the explanation that not everything has to be located in their capital.
+Still, rather than assuming they are moving their capital back and forth, I am content with the explanation that not everything has to be located in their capital.
 On a side note note, many of the scenes inside the Romulan drone were filmed with an extreme wide-angle lens.
 This may have had technical reasons, but most of all it created a creepy claustrophobic atmosphere like rarely before in the series.

 Remarkable quote: "There's no rule that says the bridge has to be on top of the ship."
 (Malcolm)